 OB staffers coordinate, facilitate, and/or perform the following newborn screening tests:

-All staff members are CPR and Neonatal Resuscitation Program (NPR) certified.
-There are two NPR instructors on staff.
-Several OB staff members are certified in the following: Advanced Cardiovascular Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Trauma Nursing Core Course (TNCC).
+All staff members are CPR and Neonatal Resuscitation Program (NRP) certified.
+There are two NRP instructors on staff.
+Several staff members are certified in the following: Advanced Cardiovascular Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Trauma Nursing Core Course (TNCC).
 In addition, many staff members are certified in S.T.A.B.L.E., a neonatal education program focusing on six assessment parameters- Sugar, Temperature, Airway, Blood pressure, Lab work and, Emotional support for family in regards to post-resuscitation/pre-transport stabilization of sick infants.